mrmxf/opentsg-node/README2.md

 OpenTSG has the following flags:

-- `--c` - loads a json or yaml file to be used in configuration e.g, `--c ebu/loadergrid.json`
+- `-c` - loads a json or yaml file to be used in configuration e.g, `-c ebu/loadergrid.json`
 - `--debug` - turns on debug mode, it is off by default.
 - `--profile`- the aws profile to be used, only required if you are using s3 links and have given any keys.
 - `--jobID`- the jobID of the openTSG run, if none is provided then a random 16 byte nanoid is used instead.